 While the number of teen pregnancies has decreased in the past few years, there are still young ladies who find themselves in this position.
 This can be a frightening time for these teens while they come to terms with the situation and determine how they plan to proceed.

 Some teens might try to hide the pregnancy, but this soon becomes impossible as the pregnancy progresses.
 It is best to face the situation head-on.

 You shouldn’t try to go through the pregnancy alone.
 You need to find a trusted adult to tell about your situation.
 Ideally, this will be your parent; however, not all teens feel able to talk to their parents about this.
 Other options might be a teacher, pastor, guidance counselor or best friend’s parent.
-Ultimately, it’s ideal to talk to your parents about your pregnancy and these trusted confidents can make that discussion easier.
+Ultimately, it’s ideal to talk to your parents about your pregnancy, and these trusted confidants can make that discussion easier.